Best Camping Cots of 2020

 If you are searching for an excellent all-around cot, it's hard to beat the Coleman Pack-Away Cot.
-This camping cot is a snap to set up or take down, taking only a few minutes with its mostly unibody construction.
+This camping cot is a cinch to set up or take down, taking only a few minutes with its mostly unibody construction.
 It offers tons of support for both back and side sleepers and doesn't have any bars across your head or feet to hit during the night.
-It seems to be built very sturdily and folds up into a relatively compact form and isn't too heavy, though it definitely isn't a backpacking cot.
+It folds up into a relatively compact form, isn't too heavy, and seems to be built very sturdily, though it definitely isn't made for backpacking.

 Our main issue with this cot is that it doesn't lock into the unfolded position.
-This was never an issue once it was set up but we found the legs tended to buckle if we were dragging it around the campsite.
+This was never an issue once it was set up; however, we found the legs tended to buckle if we were dragging it around the campsite.
 This meant it always warranted a little extra caution to make sure the legs were in the correct position before sitting down as well.
-It can also be a little temperamental if the ground was really uneven.
-However, it's one of our all-time favorite sleeping solutions when camping, and we would highly recommend it to anyone who wants a top-tier cot.
+If the ground was uneven, it could also be a bit temperamental.
+Regardless, it's one of our all-time favorite sleeping solutions when camping, and we would highly recommend it to anyone who wants a top-tier cot.

 Read Full Review: Coleman Pack-Away Cot